The CHILD Project

 What is The Child Project™?

-The Children’s Identification and Location Database (CHILD) Project is a secure nationwide network and registry, maintained by the Nation’s Missing Children Organization (NMCO) and National Center for Missing Adults (NCMA) – www.theyaremissed.org, that enables law enforcement and social service agencies throughout the country to locate and positively identify missing children and adults with iris biometric recognition technology.
-Through this network, The Child Project™ will compare the unique features contained in the iris against a database of individuals who enroll throughout the country to determine the identity of an individual.
-Complementing fingerprinting identification and related programs now in place, The Child Project™ will capture a digital photograph of the individual’s iris, along with basic demographic information.
-Unlike existing fingerprint identification programs, The Child Project™ will create a national registry to give social service agencies, law enforcement, and other authorized users of the system, access to data that can positively identify children in seconds.
+The Children’s Identification and Location Database (CHILD) Project is a secure nationwide network and registry that was created in conjunction with the Nation’s Missing Children Organization (NMCO) and National Center for Missing Adults (NCMA) – www.theyaremissed.org.
+The Child Project™ enables law enforcement and social service agencies throughout the country to locate and positively identify missing children and adults with iris biometric recognition technology.
+Through this network, The Child Project™ compares the unique features contained in the iris against a database of individuals who enroll throughout the country to determine the identity of an individual.
+Complementing fingerprinting identification and related programs now in place, The Child Project™ captures a digital photograph of the individual’s iris, along with basic demographic information.
+Unlike existing fingerprint identification programs, The Child Project™ has created and maintains a national registry to give social service agencies, law enforcement, and other authorized users of the system, access to data that can positively identify children in seconds.

 Tell me more about the Nation’s Missing Children Organization and Center for Missing Adults (NMCO) and their relationship with other organizations.